ashishshah1995/twitter/README.md

 # twitter

-The following is twitter project where tweets are inputted by user in the output we loop over all the tweets and displays the tweets according to the timestamp.
+In this project where tweets are inputted by user.
 The file is serialize in Treets.java file

+The following output is displayed

+1 - We loop over all the tweets and displays the tweets according to the timestamp.
+2- loop over the tweets and display each word of tweet
+3- Seperate Hashtags and Mentions seperately in an array 4- Count number of Hashtags if repeated
+5- Display Tweets posted by Author seperately

 # Example - Input